|

 Most items were inexpensive and yes, some were picked up on my world travels 🙂

 To add another layer of visual interest, I added old books in beautiful linen color sleeves.
+There are so many easy ways to create a designer look inexpensively.

 How-to Arrange Home Decor Like an Interior Designer